bids-apps/BrainSuite/README.md

                         Group analysis type: structural (T1 or DWI)or functional (fMRI).
 Options: STRUCT, FUNC, ALL.
   --rmarkdown RMARKDOWN
                         Optional.
-Executable Rmarkdown file that uses bssr forgroup analysis stage.
-If this argument is specified, BrainSuite BIDS-App will run this Rmarkdown instead of using the content found in modelspec.json.Path to R Markdown file that contains bssr analysis commands.
+Executable Rmarkdown file that uses bstr for group analysis stage.
+If this argument is specified, BrainSuite BIDS-App will run this Rmarkdown instead of using the content found in modelspec.json.Path to R Markdown file that contains bstr analysis commands.

 Options for bids-validator:
   --ignoreSubjectConsistency